AdaCore/ada-spark-rfcs/considered/rfc-generalized-finalization.md

 ### Aspect-based finalization

-We propose to introduce a new aspect, `Finalization`, with the following specification:
+We propose to introduce a new aspect, `Finalizable`, with the following
+specification:

 ```ada
 type T is ...